haihan-yu/math-for-macro/README.md

 This repository contains material for a one-week graduate course on mathematical methods for macroeconomics.

+## Course Webpage

+The course is hosted at https://www.pascalmichaillat.org/t3.html.

 ## Overview

 These lectures cover basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
 Dynamical systems are systems that involve more than one time-period; they are prevalent in many areas of macroeconomics.
 The course covers three methods: